 - Play the fish hard and quick

-- Do not carry or lift the fish unnecessarily out of the water
+- Keep the fish in the water at all times and avoid lifting it unnecessarily out of the water

 - Act quickly and efficiently